 Recently, the Western media has been ablaze with Vietnam's confrontation with China in the S. China Sea over an oil rig.
 I thought it's a good time for me to reference two documents that presents China's side of the story.
 First is an article by Ling Dequan in People's Daily titled "Truth about South China Sea dispute."
 Here is a copy.
 Updated: 2014-06-14 … [Read more...] about China’s Take on Vietnam’s Dispute with China in the S. China Sea

-SHANGHAI — A few weeks ago at the Shangri-La Dialogue in Singapore, Shinzo Abe made a bold pitch to Asia to buy in on a new type of Japanese leadership.
+[Editor's note: the English version of post was first posted on Huffington Post and can be found here; and the Chinese version can be found on Guancha.cn here] SHANGHAI -- A few weeks ago at the Shangri-La Dialogue in Singapore, Shinzo Abe made a bold pitch to Asia to buy in on a new type of Japanese leadership.
 According to Mr. Abe, the peace that is at the foundation of … [Read more...] about Why Asia Should Say No to Mr. Abe’s Vision of International Law for Asia